ViplavKhode/StoreFlow/README.md

 # StoreFlow - Inventory Management System 📦

-Welcome to StoreFlow, an Inventory Management System built to streamline the business operations.
+Welcome to StoreFlow, an Inventory Management System built to streamline the inventory operations.
 StoreFlow integrates powerful features with a user-friendly interface to provide you with a seamless inventory management experience. 🚀

 ## Features